Home > Frosting > Chocolate Frosting Without Butter

 Total30 minutes

-• Refrigerate the can of coconut milk at least overnight.
-This causes the liquid and coconut solids to separate – we are only using the coconut solids to make the frosting.
+• Plan Ahead – Refrigerate the can of coconut milk at least overnight.
+This causes the liquid and coconut solids to separate – we only use the coconut solids.
 You will have extra coconut milk solids and liquid which can be used in smoothies.

 • The frosting is ready to use right away or can be refrigerated.
 If refrigerating, the frosting will firm even more.
 Allow refrigerated frosting to come to room temperature and stir/mix to fluff before frosting.